 - 1 (14.5 oz) can Diced Tomatoes

-- 1 (4 oz) can Diced Jalapenos or Mild Green Chiles drained
+- 1 (4 oz) can Diced Jalapenos or Mild Green Peppers Chiles, drained

-In a large skillet, heat the 1 tsp olive oil over medium heat.
-Add the onions and garlic to the skillet and saute until the onions are translucent.
+- In a large skillet, heat the 1 tsp olive oil over medium heat.
+Add the onions and garlic minced to the skillet and saute until the onions are translucent.